-Propel Pharmacy has an emergency plan to provide prescriptions to our customers in case of emergency or disaster.
-Propel Pharmacy will make reasonable attempts to contact each patient following a disaster to access their needs.
-Propel Pharmacy will prioritize patients based upon the urgency of the need for service.
-The following local services may be contacted by the patient if needed:
+Propel Pharmacy has an emergency plan to provide prescriptions to our customers in case of emergency or disaster in the area of Propel Pharmacy.
+Propel Pharmacy will instruct the prescribers to route prescriptions to one of our partner pharmacies or to a local pharmacy close to the patient's delivery address.
+Additionally, the following local services may be contacted by the patient if needed: